James Turrell: Roden Crater Project

-Although he works in the American desert, Turrell does not consider himself an earthworks artist like Robert Smithson or Michael Heizer "You could say I'm a mound builder," he said.
+Although he works in the American desert, Turrell does not consider himself an earthworks artist like Robert Smithson or Michael Heizer.
+"You could say I'm a mound builder," he said.
 "I make things that take you up into the sky.
 But it's not about the landforms.
 I'm working to bring celestial objects like the sun and moon into the spaces that we inhabit."
 He added: "I apprehend light—I make events that shape or contain light."

+In 2019, Turrell partnered with the Arizona State University Herberger Institute for Design and the Arts to collaborate on the project, changing the name to the "ASU-Roden Crater Project."
+This collaboration hopes to employ the interdisciplinary resources of ASU to better use and maintain the project.
+ASU has already begun including the facilities into course curriculum, including one class titled "Indigenous Stories and Sky Science" taught by Professor Dalla Costa.

 Skyspaces

 In the 1970s, Turrell began his series of "skyspaces" enclosed spaces open to the sky through an aperture in the roof.
 A Skyspace is an enclosed room large enough for roughly 15 people.
 Inside, the viewers sit on benches along the edge to view the sky through an opening in the roof.
 As a lifelong Quaker, Turrell designed the Live Oak Meeting House for the Society of Friends, with an opening or skyhole in the roof, wherein the notion of light takes on a decidedly religious connotation.
 (See PBS documentary).
 His work Meeting (1986) at P.S.
 1, which consists of a square room with a rectangular opening cut directly into the ceiling, is a recreation of such a meeting house.
 In 2013, Turrell created another Quaker skyspace, Greet the Light, at the newly rebuilt Chestnut Hill Friends Meeting in Philadelphia.

 In a New York Times article on L.A. collectors building skyspaces in their backyards, Jori Finkel describes a skyspace as a "celestial viewing room designed to create the rather magical illusion that the sky is within reach – stretched like a canvas across an opening in the ceiling".

 In 1992, Turrell's Irish Sky Garden opened at the Liss Ard Estate, Skibbereen, Co Cork, Ireland.
 The giant earth and stoneworks has a crater at its center.
 A visitor enters through a doorway in the perimeter of the rim, walks through a passage and climbs stairs to enter, then lies on the central plinth and looks upwards to experience the sky framed by the rim of the crater.
 "The most important thing is that inside turns into outside and the other way around, in the sense that relationships between the Irish landscape and sky changes" (James Turrell).

 In 2001, Turrell made a “sky room” and pool for Nora and Norman Stone in Napa Valley, in which visitors swim through a tunnel into the outdoor pool, where an aperture in the roof displays a perfect slice of sky.